Skipping Prime Day? Scoop Target deals on furniture, kitchen appliances, fire pits and more

 Target is offering deep discounts across every category at the big box retailer, including food and beverage, electronics, beauty, home, apparel and toys.

-►Amazon Prime Day 2022 is finally here: Shop the absolute best Amazon deals today
+►Amazon Prime Day 2022 is here: Shop the 160+ best Amazon Prime Day deals right now

-►Nordstrom Anniversary sale 2022: The Anniversary sale is live for cardholders—shop 50+ best deals on Spanx, Zella and Nike

 With Target's official competing Prime Day promotions here, you don't have to wait to shop the best Target deals.
 We've found all our favorite Target deals currently listed on the site right now so you can scoop all the savings today.